Terri Martinez-McGraw, Co-Director

 Terri has roots in Colorado and ongoing interests in public education, online learning, family preservation and support.
 She is active in community programs serving on the Senate Bill 94 Committee for 12 years, is a member of the Latino Chamber of Commerce, and Board President of the Alia J. Carrillo Foundation.

-Joanna (Jodi) Zorn Heilbrunn, Director of the National Center for School Engagement
+Joanna (Jodi) Zorn Heilbrunn, Co-Director of the National Center for School Engagement

-Jodi Heilbrunn has been the Director of NCSE since 2012, first with The Partnership for Families & Children (The Partnership), and now with Summit Education Group.
-Previously, she was a Senior Research and Policy Analyst at The Partnership from 2002 to 2012.
+Jodi Heilbrunn has been the Director of NCSE since 2012.
+Previously, she was a Senior Research and Policy Analyst at The Partnership for Families & Children where she participated in launching NCSE in 2004.
 Jodi has worked in the field of education research for almost 20 years, with a longstanding focus on building school engagement among students, preventing truancy and boosting graduation.
 Jodi is co-author of the NCSE AAA Policy and Practice Assessment, a tool used by schools to reevaluate a host of practices with an eye toward promoting school engagement.
 She is the lead evaluator for NCSE, assisting educators and community groups with evaluations of myriad programs to support struggling students.
-She designed and teaches mini-classes in program evaluation and conducting focus groups.
+She designed and teaches a number of trainings, shown on NCSE’s Training website page.
 Her most recent projects include evaluations of Expelled and At-Risk Student grants Colorado, and a study of minority over-representation in juvenile detention.
 In 2013, the National Council of Juvenile and Family Court Judges selected Jodi as a site facilitator for its Pathways to Juvenile Justice program.
 Earlier projects include an evaluation of Jacksonville Full-Service Schools, a qualitative study of school experiences among middle and high school students in a large urban area, a cost-benefit analysis of model truancy prevention programs in Colorado, evaluations of the OJJDP Truancy Demonstration Projects, and an examination of the practice of sending truants to juvenile detention.
 Prior to joining The Partnership, Jodi was affiliated with the RAND Corporation where she contributed to numerous health care, immigration policy, and military manpower studies prior to turning her full attention to education in a longitudinal evaluation of New American Schools.
 Jodi holds a masters degree in sociology from UCLA and an undergraduate degree in economics from Boston University.